pisolofin/TicToeMultiVersion/frontend/React/README.md

 Testing other state manager in React.
 In `/tic-toe-redux` there is same tic-toe application but with Redux Toolkit state manager.
 [Redux Toolkit](https://redux-toolkit.js.org/).
+In that folder I used Redux without middleware.
+All lagic is in service.

 ## Create new app